Hero Background Image

 We invite submissions from researchers whose primary affiliation is universities in emerging economies.
 To qualify for matching with mentors, you must be the primary author of the study.
 Submissions should be between 8-15 pages long and in general should comprise the overall motivation of the study, the research questions, potential contributions, methodology and results (if available).
 Abstracts-only submissions will not be accepted for the award.

-Chair: Mahyar Eftakhar, Arizona State University – eftekhar@asu.edu
+Chair: Mahyar Eftekhar, Arizona State University – eftekhar@asu.edu

 • GIG ECONOMY AND SOCIAL MEDIA RESEARCH